Aphasia and the Benefits of American Sign Language

 I felt lost in my words, to say the least, I knew what I wanted to say (verbally) but I was unable to.
 Even though I was suffering from a severe brain injury I knew that my sign skills would help me through this time, and because of the beautiful nature of sign language and its visual/gestural components, I was still able to communicate throughout that year as I was afflicted with aphasia.

-Because, I knew sign language I was able to use this method of communication, when I was struggling using my expressive language, due to suffering a traumatic brain injury (TBI) and sudden hearing loss which I still have today.
+Because, I knew sign language I was able to use this method of communication, when I was struggling using my expressive language, due to suffering a traumatic brain injury (TBI) along with sudden hearing loss (which has now been resolved).

 Because of Sign Language, I was able to continue to communicate with my children and some friends who signed as well.
 It gave me the language that I was missing and the words I just couldn’t say.
 If you have never experienced a traumatic brain injury it’s hard to comprehend the impact that it has on one’s ability to speak, think, and even sleep.